Meghna Ramaswamy PhD

 Dr. Meghna Ramaswamy is the Director of the International Office (IO) and leads a team of international research and partnerships specialists to facilitate and support international activities for faculty, staff and students.
 She loves interacting with people from different cultures and backgrounds, and uses these deep learning experiences to build vision, and guide sound strategy development for international education, focusing on sustainable research and partnerships.

-Meghna has a BSc in Microbiology from Kings College London, a MSc in Virology from The London School of Hygiene and Tropical Medicine and a PhD in Clinical Infection from the University College London in the United Kingdom.
+Meghna joined the University of Saskatchewan in 2018.
+Prior to joining the University of Saskatchewan, she was based at the National Institute of Biological Standards and Control (NIBSC), United Kingdom, where she led activities for The Centre for AIDS Reagents.
+She is a scientist by training and has a BSc in Microbiology from Kings College London, a MSc in Virology from The London School of Hygiene and Tropical Medicine and a PhD in Clinical Infection from the University College London in the United Kingdom.

-ii) Saxena, A., Ramaswamy, M., Beale, J. et al. Striving for the United Nations (UN) Sustainable Development Goals (SDGs): what will it take.
+i) Saxena, A., Ramaswamy, M., Beale, J. et al. Striving for the United Nations (UN) Sustainable Development Goals (SDGs): what will it take.
 Discov Sustain 2, 20 (2021). https://doi.org/10.1007/s43621-021-00029-8.

-iii) Ramaswamy M, Marciniuk DD, Csonka V, Colò L, Saso L. Reimagining Internationalization in Higher Education Through the United Nations Sustainable Development Goals for the Betterment of Society.
+ii) Ramaswamy M, Marciniuk DD, Csonka V, Colò L, Saso L. Reimagining Internationalization in Higher Education Through the United Nations Sustainable Development Goals for the Betterment of Society.
 Journal of Studies in International Education.
 2021;25(4):388-406. https://doi.org/10.1177/10283153211031046.

-v) Irena F. Creed, Meghna Ramaswamy, Matthew Wolsfeld, Stryker Calvez, Murray Fulton, Karsten Liber, Darcy D. Marciniuk, Jacqueline Ottman, Nancy Turner, Laura Zink, Erin Akins, Kevin Hudson, Jamie Bell, Autumn LaRose-Smith, and Jory McKay.
+iii) Irena F. Creed, Meghna Ramaswamy, Matthew Wolsfeld, Stryker Calvez, Murray Fulton, Karsten Liber, Darcy D. Marciniuk, Jacqueline Ottman, Nancy Turner, Laura Zink, Erin Akins, Kevin Hudson, Jamie Bell, Autumn LaRose-Smith, and Jory McKay.
 (2021).
 Chapter 4: Radical Transformation of Universities to Prepare the Next Generation of Climate Champions: Toward an SDG 4.7 Roadmap for Systems Change.
 In: Curriculum and Learning for Climate Action.
 UNESCO International Bureau of Education.
 Brill, USA, 5(1): 67-86.
-DOI: https://doi.org/10.1163/9789004471818_005
+DOI: https://doi.org/10.1163/9789004471818_005.